QUALIMILK Proven Results in Collaboration with SODIAAL and INRAE for Dairy Cow Udder Health

 A synergy of targeted actions

-QUALIMILK on a comprehensive approach that relies on four complementary pillars:
+QUALIMILK is based on a comprehensive approach, relying on four complementary pillars:

 This combination of actions helps address the physiological mechanisms involved in breast disorders, thereby helping to maintain the body’s balance.